 A recently Returned Peace Corps Volunteer, Nancy remains active in community and business leadership.
 She joined the national Board of Directors of the National Association of Women Business Owners (NAWBO) in 2013 on the Executive Committee as Chair of Governance.
-Nancy has been active in the organization for the past 8 years, including the NAWBO Atlanta Chapter where she served as Chapter President, 3 years on the Executive Committee of NAWBO Atlanta’s Board of Directors, and remains the facilitator of its CEO Roundtable program.
+Nancy has been active in the organization for 12 years, including the NAWBO Atlanta Chapter where she served as Chapter President, 3 years on the Executive Committee of NAWBO Atlanta’s Board of Directors, and developed its CEO Roundtable program.
 In addition to becoming Chair of NAWBO‘s National Presidents’ Assembly in 2014, Nancy also served on the Board of Directors Nominating Committee for the National NAWBO organization.

-Nancy serves in Atlanta on the Advisory Board for a microlending nonprofit, Access to Capital for Entrepreneurs (ACE).
+Nancy serves in Atlanta on the Advisory Board for a microlending nonprofit CDFI, Access to Capital for Entrepreneurs (ACE).
 She has served on the Small Business Council of the Metro Atlanta Chamber of Commerce.

 She is active in the Atlanta Area Returned Peace Corps Volunteers (where she represented Peace Corps carrying the Papua New Guinea flag in the 2009 Presidential Inaugural Parade), and served 2 years as Chair of Stewardship and Finance on the Board of Directors for the Southeast Conference of the United Church of Christ.